joehalloran/sql-coursework/README.md

 2 rows in set (13.11 sec)
 ```

 Strangely, Y01690 only prescribed 21 items in January 2016, and 2 items in February 2016.
-This suggests there may have been extenuating circumstances (maybe the surgery was closed for refurbishment) that would give such low prescription numbers and therefore such a high average.
+This suggests there may have been extenuating circumstances (maybe the surgery was closed for refurbishment) that would give such low prescription numbers and therefore such low total spend.

 Then I looked for the highest value, again returning the top 10.